moonline/UW.Olivos-Roche/Paper.rst

 --------

 Electric scooter networks did not yet arrive to Olivos.
-They arrived in Buenos Aires in March this year (LaNacion_, 2019), but have not been seen yet in the streets.
+They arrived in Buenos Aires in March this year (LN2019_, 2019), but have not been seen yet in the streets.
 Sidewalks end at every block and are mostly narrow and in many places broken.
 Not all corners count with curb ramps.
 So it's questionable, if scooters will be successful in Olivos, respectively in Buenos Aires in general.